id90t/Hotel-Data-Processing/README.md

 #### training images based on the images
 - run model.ipynb

 Note: still in process identify missing supporting files and latest updates may be required to get the code to be fully functional.
+Also need to audit the files for any hard-coded credentials before adding them.